- November 21, 2025

 Following Seas was developed by Whipstaff Games.

 Following Seas has received mostly positive reviews from players.
-Most players liked this game for its graphics but disliked it for its gameplay.
+Most players liked Following Seas for its gameplay but disliked it for its stability.

 Following Seas is a single player game.

-Similar games include Sailwind, Sailaway, Ships At Sea, The Gold River Project, Seafarer: The Ship Sim and others.
+Similar games include Sailwind, Sailaway, Escape The Pacific, Seafarer: The Ship Sim, Ships At Sea and others.